The List Square Coloring Conjecture fails for bipartite planar graphs and their line graphs: Introduction

-In 1997 Borodin, Kostochka, and Woodall~\cite{Borodin-Kostochka-1997} conjectured that total graphs are chromatic-choosable. \begin{conj}{\rm (List Total Coloring Conjecture \cite{Borodin-Kostochka-1997})} {Every graph $G$ satisfies $\chi(T(G))= \chi_\ell(T(G))$, where $T(G)=B(G)^2$. }\end{conj}
+In 1997 Borodin, Kostochka, and Woodall~\cite{Borodin-Kostochka-1997} conjectured that total graphs are chromatic-choosable. \begin{conj}{\rm (List Total Coloring Conjecture \cite{Borodin-Kostochka-1997})} {Every graph $G$ satisfies $\chi(T(G))= \chi_\ell(T(G))$, where $T(G)=S(G)^2$. }\end{conj}

-Motivated by their conjecture, Kostochka and Woodall (2001)~\cite{Kostochka-Woodall-2001} proposed a stronger conjecture which says that the square of graphs are chromatic-choosable.
+Motivated by this conjecture, Kostochka and Woodall (2001)~\cite{Kostochka-Woodall-2001} proposed a stronger conjecture which says that the square of graphs are chromatic-choosable.
 They also confirmed this conjecture for many small graphs. \begin{conj}{\rm (List Square Coloring Conjecture \cite{Kostochka-Woodall-2001})} \end{conj}

-After a long time, Kim and Park (2015)~\cite{Kim-Park-2015} constructed a family of counterexamples to this conjecture which the square of them are complete multipartite graphs.
-Those graphs were non-bipartite and the smallest one contains $15$ vertices, see \cite[Figure 3]{Kim-Park-2015}.
-Next, Kim and Park (2015)~\cite{Kim-Park-2015-Bipartite} developed their constructions by providing bipartite counterexamples to the List Square Coloring Conjecture and answered Question 2.13 in~\cite{Kim-Park-2015}.
+After a long time, Kim and Park (2015)~\cite{Kim-Park-2015, Kim-Park-2015-Bipartite} constructed some families of non-bipartite and bipartite counterexamples to this conjecture which the square of them are complete multipartite graphs and the smallest one contains $15$ vertices, see \cite[Figure 3]{Kim-Park-2015}.

 \begin{thm}{\rm (\cite{Kim-Park-2015-Bipartite})} \end{thm}